sergiy79/codecombat/Scribes.md

 1. Click the "Contact Us" link to open a popup contact form.
 1. Tell us a little about yourself, your experience with programming and what sort of things you'd like to write about.
 We'll go from there!

+_Please note, we'll need to have you sign our [Contributor Licence Agreement](http://codecombat.com/cla) before your changes are merged._

 ##What Scribes Can Work On
 If you're ready to flex your writing skills, here are the places where we can use your help the most: